2023 Freelancer BIR Registration: 8 Steps for Self-Employed Professionals

 But, is it really worth all the hassle?

-Do note that this particular freelancer BIR registration guide will only tackle the registration for self-employed professionals.
+Do note that this particular guide will only tackle the BIR registration for freelancers and self-employed professionals.

 Step 1: Gather these initial requirements